donRumata03/CodeObserver/README.md

 # Code Observer
-This is a tool, that observes your projects and makes statistics from the observation.
+This is a tool, that observes your projects and makes statistics based on the observation.

 ## Usage
 It contains two different parts: